the-other-mariana/conways-game-of-life/README.md

 ## Special Features

 This simulation reports at **every generation** how many Life seed patterns are found by its category, and also other entities are counted as 'Others'.
-At the end of the simulation, a resport with such informations can be found.<br />
+At the end of the simulation, a report with such information can be found.<br />

 Seeds are defined following Conway's standards, but the program also generates all their possible rotations and transposed positions, so that the report identifies rotated seeds as well. <br />